Strengthening Local Capacities for Equitable Energy Transition in Indonesia’s Provinces

 Further, each region and province have a different characteristic, some being very coal-dependent while others are more electricity dependent with intersecting variations in development levels and ambitions.
 The topics around economic diversification, energy security and reliability, energy for productive use, socio-economic dimensions of energy transition, just energy transition, local content, local job creation – are still acquiring a common understanding among the stakeholders.

-The mission involved productive discussions with the Ministry of National Development Planning, Ministry of Energy and Mineral Resources, The National Energy Council, Ministry of Workforce, Ministry of Women’s Empowerment.
-In addition, the team also held consultations with METI (renewable energy association), UK Embassy, SMERU research centre and the JETP Secretariat.
+The mission involved productive discussions with the Ministry of National Development Planning, Ministry of Energy and Mineral Resources, Ministry of Manpower, Ministry of Women Empowerment and Child Protection.
+In addition, the team also held consultations with METI (renewable energy association), UK Embassy (Mentari Programme), WIME (women in mining and energy), SMERU Research Centre and the JETP Secretariat.
 The stakeholders expressed strong interest in streamlining the national and provincial collaboration and improving focus on local co-benefits.

 Synchronizing energy planning with regional development to maximize co-benefits